What Is A Finance Strategy Plan?

 3. Set yourself measurable targets (KPIs) to tackle the objective

-Financial KPIs are extremely crucial to providing you with measurable values that provide indicators of your company's financial performance, with regards to expenses, sales. profits and cash flow, as a means of enabling an organization to optimize and achieve its business objectives and financial goals.
+Financial KPIs (or metrics) are extremely crucial to providing you with measurable values that provide indicators of your company's financial performance, with regard to expenses, sales, profits, and cash flow, as a means of enabling an organization to optimize and achieve its business objectives and financial goals.

 Remember it's crucial that all the KPIs you set have measurable goals tied to them.